Using a pressure cooker for whole grains is so easy!

 - 1 tablespoon olive oil

-Add 4 cups of water to the Instant Pot, being careful of any steam.
+- Add 4 cups of water to the Instant Pot, being careful of any steam.
 Stir.
 Lock lid in place and set vent to sealing.
-Turn off saute feature and use manual to set time to 25 minutes.
+Turn off saute feature and use manual to set time to 25 minutes at high pressure.